jupyter/notebook/README.md

 If you have an open pull request with a new feature or if you were planning to open one, we encourage switching over to the Jupyter Server and JupyterLab architecture, and distribute it as a server extension and / or JupyterLab prebuilt extension.
 That way your new feature will also be compatible with the new Notebook v7.

-### Jupyter notebook, the language-agnostic evolution of IPython notebo
+### Jupyter notebook, the language-agnostic evolution of IPython notebook

 Jupyter notebook is a language-agnostic HTML notebook application for Project Jupyter.
 In 2015, Jupyter notebook was released as a part of